mattermost/mattermost-test-management/data/test-cases/cloud/true-up-notifications/MM-test-case-2.md

 Test:

 - Log into workspace with admin credentials.
-- Create 20 (expect current logged in user) users using /test cmd.
+- Create 20 (expect current logged in user) users using `/test` cmd.
 Such that the active users above 5% and below 10% threshold.
 - Reload the screen.
 Verify global banner is shown with blue color and a message, "Your workspace user count has exceeded your paid license seat count by 1 seat.
 Purchase additional seats to remain compliant."
 The banner should be dismissible.
-- Create 4 more users (total 25) using /test cmd.
+- Create 4 more users (total 25) using `/test` cmd.
 Such that the active users above 10% threshold.
 - Reload the screen.
 Verify banner is shown with red color and a message, "Your workspace user count has exceeded your paid license seat count by 5 seats.
 Purchase additional seats to remain compliant.".
-- Verify the banner shouldn't appear banner if the admin had previously dismissed it.
+- Verify the banner shouldn't appear if the admin had previously dismissed it.

 **Expected**